-8.5.1 Siting and Orientation
+8.3.1 Siting and Orientation

-- (a) To ensure that farm buildings and outbuildings: - Complement the character of the area and are not visually dominant, - Have minimal impacts on the removal of native vegetation, - Take into consideration the natural features of the land, and - Take into consideration existing and potential uses of the land.
+(a) To ensure that farm buildings and outbuildings:

+- Complement the character of the area and are not visually dominant - Have minimal impacts on the removal of native vegetation - Take into consideration the natural features of the land - Take into consideration existing and potential uses of the land.

 - 1. Farm buildings and outbuildings should be clustered in one location on the property.
 Where possible, this should be close to dwellings, but not where this will result in land use conflict. - 2.
 Farm buildings and outbuildings are to be sited and orientated to minimise their visual dominance and impact on the streetscape.
-In particular: - i) Ridgeline or hilltops locations should be avoided. - ii) The narrow elevation of the building should face the primary street frontage. - 3.
-Farm buildings and outbuildings as well as related driveways, manoeuvring areas and filled areas are to be positioned on the land so as to minimise the removal of any native vegetation. - 4.
-Farm Buildings or Outbuildings on properties which contain or are adjacent to a heritage item will be assessed on merit.
-Development applications shall be supported by an assessment against clause 5.10 Heritage conservation of the LEP and Part C Chapter 10 Heritage conservation of the DCP.

-- 5. Cut and fill for buildings, manoeuvring areas, fill batters and access driveways should be limited to a maximum 2 metres of cut and 900mm of fill.
-(Figure 1) - 6.
-Farm buildings and outbuildings should not be erected on land having a slope in excess of 10%. - 7.
+In particular: - i) Ridgeline or hilltops locations should be avoided - ii) The narrow elevation of the building should face the primary street frontage. - 3.
+Farm buildings and outbuildings as well as related driveways are to be positioned on the land so as to minimise the removal of any native vegetation. - 4.
+Cut and fill for buildings and access driveways should be limited to a maximum 2 metres of cut and 900mm of fill.
+(Figure 1) - 5.
+Farm buildings and outbuildings should not be erected on land having a slope in excess of 10%. - 6.
 Farm buildings and outbuildings should be set back a minimum of 40 metres away from any watercourse.